daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

 recent work in R (ggplot).

 My interest in reproduction, however, goes beyond meer admiration.
-While I've enjoyed getting to know D3, I confess it's hard to struggle through the unfamiliar mechanics, knowing I could have produced a ggplot facimile in a fraction of the time.
+While I've enjoyed getting to know D3, I confess it's hard to struggle through the unfamiliar mechanics, knowing I could have produced a ggplot facsimile in a fraction of the time.
 I tell myself it builds character.
 But at a programmatic level, I hope to catch a glimpse of what makes these visualization paradigms unique and how ~~easy it is to google their respective errors~~ each tool might be leveraged in the future.
 An ambitious goal to be sure.